Mining in Papua New Guinea: Solwara 1

 The Solwara 1 Project is located at 1600 metres water depth in the Bismarck Sea, New Ireland Province.
 It will be the world's first deep sea mining project, with first production expected in 2013.
 The resource is high grade copper-gold resource and the world's first Seafloor Massive Sulphide (SMS) resource.
 Important minerals are created by the rapid cooling of the gases emerging from volcanic openings on the sea floor.
 In 2014 a 20-year mining license was granted to a Canadian company.

 Woodlark

-A mine in Mline bay province.
+A mine in Milne Bay province.

 Environmental impact of mining

 Increased mining in Papua New Guinea has caused notable environmental impacts.
+Papua New Guinea has permitted the direct discharge of tailings to its rivers and seas for decades.

 After the construction of an open-cut gold mine and an ore-processing facility on Misima Island in 1988, large increases of sedimentation caused a decrease in tissue-layer thickness of a nearby coral reef.
 Mining in the Ok Tedi Mine also increased sedimentation in the Ok Tedi River by 5-10 times.
-Increased sedimentation of the river is caused by high contents of dissolved copper in the inner floodplain.
+The poisonous waste reaches the Fly River where it kills fish and trees, and poisons croplands and drinking water.
+Increased sediment load in the river has caused high concentrations of dissolved copper in the inner floodplain.

+Reserves and mineral exports

+Papua New Guinea has large reserves of minerals and gas.
+The mineral exports are gold, silver, copper, nickel, and cobalt.
+According to the Bank of Papua New Guinea's Quarterly Economic Bulletin, the weighted average kina price of Papua New Guinea's export commodities (excluding LNG) increased by 20.7% in September 2021, compared to an increase of 2.5% in the corresponding quarter of 2020.
+There was an increase of 16% in the weighted average price of mineral exports, compared to an increase of 8.2% in the corresponding quarter of 2020.